nitinthewiz/TheLinkBlog/_posts/2008/06/2008-06-10-don-t-tackle-your-own.md

-Lesson learned: Don’t tackle your own good news.
+Lesson learned: Dont tackle your own good news.
 The blogosphere can be an unforgiving place.
 Take pains to eliminate any negative aspects that might overshadow a launch or other good news.